 About Ferlin Husky...

-Ferlin Husky was born on Thursday 3 December 1925 in Missouri, close to the communities of Flat River, Hickory Grove and Cantrell, some fifty miles south of St. Louis.
+Ferlin Husky was born Ferlin Eugene Husky on Thursday 3 December 1925 in Cantwell, Missouri, close to the communities of Flat River, Hickory Grove and Cantrell, some fifty miles south of St. Louis.

-Following stints in the Merchant Marines and as a disc jockey, Ferlin Husky began performing in the Bakersfield, California area as Terry Preston and he was eventually discovered by Tennessee Ernie Ford's manager Cliffie Stone.
+Following stints in the Merchant Marines and as a disc jockey, Ferlin Husky began performing in the Bakersfield, California area as Terry Preston and he was eventually discovered by Cliffie Stone (Thursday 1 March 1917 - Saturday 17 January 1998), the then manager of Tennessee Ernie Ford (Thursday 13 February 1919 - Thursday 17 October 1991).

 Ferlin Husky grew up during the Great Depression and came of age during World War II; it was during his early days in Bakersfield, California that he generously gave a helping hand to then struggling entertainers Tommy Collins (Sunday 28 September 1930 - Tuesday 14 March 2000), Billy Mize, Dallas Frazier, Buck Owens (Monday 12 August 1929 - Saturday 25 March 2006) and Roy Drusky (Sunday 22 June 1930 - Thursday 23 September 2004).

-Ferlin Husky's greatest success was 'Wings Of A Dove', a song which was twelve weeks at No.1 on the country music singles chart in late 1960.
-The song also peaked at No.12 on the pop listings and led the pace for a further twenty six hit songs for Capitol Records, a label Ferlin Husky departed from in 1972.
+Ferlin Husky's greatest success was 'Wings of a Dove', a song which was No.1 on the Billboard country music singles chart for twelve weeks in late 1960.
+The song also peaked at No.12 on the Billboard pop music singles chart in 1960 and led the pace for a further twenty six hit songs for Capitol Records, a label which Ferlin Husky departed from in 1972.

-In 1977, Ferlin Husky had heart surgery and briefly retired from performing.
+In 1977, Ferlin Husky underwent heart surgery and briefly retired from performing.

-Ferlin Husky recorded Dallas Frazier's 'Champagne Ladies' (co-written with Arthur Leo 'Doodle' Owens) and included the track on 'The Way It Was' (Heart of Texas Records, 2006).
+Ferlin Husky recorded Dallas Frazier's 'Champagne Ladies', which was co-written with Arthur Leo 'Doodle' Owens (Friday 28 November 1930 - Monday 4 October 1999) and included the track on 'The Way It Was' (Heart of Texas Records, 2006).

 On Wednesday 15 July 2009, Ferlin Husky's spokesman said he was recuperating at home after being released from a Nashville hospital.

 On Sunday 16 January 2011, Ferlin Husky was honoured at West St. Francois County High School in Leadwood, MO where local singers and the high school choir sang some of his hits.
-Ferlin also donated several items of memorabilia, including his Country Music Hall of Fame Award, to the city of Leadwood.
-They will be permanently stored at the High School.
+Ferlin Husky also donated several items of memorabilia, including his Country Music Hall of Fame Award, to the city of Leadwood.
+These items are permanently stored at the High School.

-On Thursday 17 March 2011, his management released a statement saying that Ferlin Husky had died from cardiac problems.
+On Thursday 17 March 2011, Ferlin Husky's management released a statement stating that Ferlin Husky had passed away following cardiac problems.